Ishimwechille/Ishimwechille/README.md

 - 👋 Hi, I’m @Ishimwechille
 - 👀 I’m interested in Cyber Security and Programming in general.
-- 🌱 I’m currently pursuing a backelors Degree in Cyber Security.
+- 🌱I recently completed my Bachelor's degree in Cybersecurity and am currently applying my skills to a hands-on project to further strengthen my expertise.

 <!---
 Ishimwechille/Ishimwechille is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.